Bitadr/SSketch/README.md

   * Orthogonal Matching Pursuit (OMP): Transforming data to the corresponding union of sub-spaces by forming the block-sparse matrix V

 ## Demo
-**Demo.wmv** is provided to show a test run of the API using chipsoc for visualization
+**Demo.wmv** is provided to show a test run of the API using chipscop for visualization